-- Earn Reinstatement on Your Own: Register for 6 or more credits in one quarter at Peninsula College at your own expense, complete the appropriate number of credits based on your enrollment level, and have a 2.00 or greater cumulative GPA at the end of the quarter.
+- Earn Reinstatement on Your Own: Register for 6 or more credits in one quarter at Peninsula College at your own expense (or through the assistance of a third-party funding source), complete the appropriate number of credits based on your enrollment level, and have a 2.00 or greater cumulative GPA at the end of the quarter.
 Once your grades have been posted for the quarter, you must notify the Financial Aid Office that you earned reinstatement by completing an appeal form.

-- Earn Reinstatement Via the Appeal Process: Submit, and secure approval of, a written documented appeal for reinstatement due to a death in the family or one-time medical emergency for the student or member of his/her immediate family.
-Appeals must include official documentation and a written explanation as to how your circumstances are no longer a problem.
-Appeal forms are available in the Financial Aid Office.
+- Earn Reinstatement via the Appeal Process: Submit, and secure approval of, a written documented appeal for reinstatement based on any unusual or extraordinary circumstances beyond your control that occurred during the quarter.
+Examples include (but are not limited to): the death of a family member, or a one-time medical emergency.
+Appeals must include official supporting documentation and a written explanation as to how your circumstances are no longer a problem, and/or will not prevent you from being successful in future classes.
+Appeal forms are available at Pirate Central or in the Financial Aid Office.
 If you were terminated after being on Financial Aid Warning, you should also explain any mitigating circumstances that resulted in your being placed on Warning status.
 If you submit an appeal and it is denied, you must earn reinstatement on your own.
-If your appeal is approved you will be placed of Financial Aid Probation.

 Students who have reached or exceeded the maximum time frame for their program of study, or who have not met the pace of progression requirements, must submit a Time Limit Appeal to the Financial Aid Office for consideration of future quarters of aid.
 Time Limit Appeals are not approved for students who enrolled in courses that were not required towards their program of study while they were receiving financial aid funding.
-Appeal forms are available at the Student Services/Financial Aid counter.
+Appeal forms are available at Pirate Central or the Financial Aid Office.

-All appeals, including Appeals for Reinstatement, must include official documentation, a written statement signed by the student and the appropriate appeal form.
+All appeals, including Appeals for Reinstatement, must include official supporting documentation, a written statement signed by the student, and the appropriate appeal form.
 Incomplete appeals will not be reviewed.